CleverRaven/Cataclysm-DDA/doc/FREQUENTLY_MADE_SUGGESTIONS.md

 From a game balance perspective zombies are very abundant and should only be used under limited lore-friendly circumstances in consumables, trivial early items or with lasting risks and drawbacks.

-#### Conversations with monsters and other things: yes, planned for 0.G
+#### Conversations with monsters and other things: Partially impelmented

-There is an extensive and sophisticated system for talking with NPCs, but you can't have a conversation with your genetically modified, super-intelligent dog, nor with your intelligent sword from Magiclysm, nor with your car.
+This is partially implemented already with monsters, items, furniture, as the player character can have conversations with them via NPC-style dialogue.
+However, support for dialogue functions is limited; you can't trade with monsters, and a significant quantity of edge cases for oddball functions remain unsupported for non-NPC talkers.
+Conversations with vehicles are entirely unsupported, meaning you can't talk with your car or some super-intelligent AI inside it.

 Work is being done to enable all these conversations.
 It's not hard work at this point, it's just tedious bits that need to get done.